Information for Registered Campers

 Welcome to Housatonic Valley Waldorf School’s Summer Camp.
 We are excited to have you join us this summer!
 The following information will be helpful in preparing your child for camp.

 If your child will be absent or late to camp, please contact the Camp Director, Marcela Perez, at firstname.lastname@example.org or 203-364-1113 x501.

 Drop-off is at 9 AM and pick-up is at 3 PM.
 Please be punctual.

 This summer we will offer Extended Care before and after camp.
 The rate is $10/hr.
 Please email Marcela Perez directly to sign up for Extended Care on any given day.
-Payments for Extended Care may be made at https://www.waldorfct.org/summer-camp-payment.
+Payments for Extended Care can be made via this form.